The Tin Hat Project – Completed 2017!

 A week later and after some conversations with our accountant we put the idea of building a new pilothouse out to our guests, friends and family.
 Our plan was to build the new house out of aluminum and so we gave the project a fancy name — The Tin Hat Project.

 In a little more than a month’s time, we’d raised the money, contracted with a naval architect, and talked with an aluminum fabrication company.
 That’s how it all started.
 We’ve put together a few videos showing the progress of the Tin Hat Project.
-It’s scheduled to be completed in April of 2017.
-Jeffrey and I hope you enjoy watching our progress as much as we are enjoying making it happen.
+It was completed in April of 2017 and everything we hoped it would be!
+Jeffrey and I invite you to see the videos below to watch our progress through this project.